GAPS: A Clinically Grounded, Automated Benchmark for Evaluating AI Clinicians: Abstract

 \section{Abstract}

 {Current benchmarks for AI clinician systems, often based on multiple-choice exams or manual rubrics, fail to capture the depth, robustness, and safety required for real-world clinical practice.
 To address this, we introduce the GAPS framework, a multidimensional paradigm for evaluating \textbf{G}rounding (cognitive depth), \textbf{A}dequacy (answer completeness), \textbf{P}erturbation (robustness), and \textbf{S}afety.
 Critically, we developed a fully automated, guideline-anchored pipeline to construct a GAPS-aligned benchmark end-to-end, overcoming the scalability and subjectivity limitations of prior work.
 Our pipeline assembles an evidence neighborhood, creates dual graph and tree representations, and automatically generates questions across G-levels.
 Rubrics are synthesized by a DeepResearch agent that mimics GRADE-consistent, PICO-driven evidence review in a ReAct loop.
 Scoring is performed by an ensemble of large language model (LLM) judges.
-Validation confirmed our automated questions are high-quality and align with clinician judgment.
+Validation confirmed our automated questions are high-quality and align with clinician judgment (90\% agreement, Cohen's Kappa 0.77).
 Evaluating state-of-the-art models on the benchmark revealed key failure modes: performance degrades sharply with increased reasoning depth (G-axis), models struggle with answer completeness (A-axis), and they are highly vulnerable to adversarial perturbations (P-axis) as well as certain safety issues (S-axis).
-This automated, clinically-grounded approach provides a reproducible and scalable method for rigorously evaluating AI clinician systems and guiding their development toward safer, more reliable clinical practice.}
+This automated, clinically-grounded approach provides a reproducible and scalable method for rigorously evaluating AI clinician systems and guiding their development toward safer, more reliable clinical practice.
+The benchmark dataset \textit{GAPS-NSCLC-preview} and evaluation code are publicly available at \url{https://huggingface.co/datasets/AQ-MedAI/GAPS-NSCLC-preview} and \url{https://github.com/AQ-MedAI/MedicalAiBenchEval}.}

 \fancyhf{} \fancyhead[C]{\textit{Work in Progress}} \fancyfoot[C]{\thepage}